 Indian arts gave enough emphasis to peacock in all possible forms.

-Motifs: One cannot imagine Indian art without peacock motifs.
+- Motifs: Just like the national flower of India – Lotus motifs, one cannot imagine Indian art without peacock motifs.
 You can find these motifs of the national bird of India almost everywhere ranging from personal jewelry, paintings, sarees, home décor, gift items, and rangolis.

 Why do peacock dance before rains?